By Cat, Feb 2008 (Photo, right, from Wikimedia Commons)

 Topping Considerations: Traditionally, a crisp topping is made from flour, sugar and butter, as in my Basic Apple (Or other fruit) Crisp.
 For a change-up, I like to add a bit of rolled oats, chopped nuts, and/or desiccated unsweetened coconut in the crisp topping for more crunch; adding coconut is especially nice when using tropical fruits like mangos or papaya.

-When I can get it, I prefer using sprouted grain flour; alternately, you could use regular whole wheat flour presoaked in yogurt-water overnight (see Spelt-Yogurt Crumble).
+When I can get it, I prefer using sprouted grain flour; alternately, you could use regular whole wheat flour presoaked in yogurt-water overnight (see Spelt-Yogurt Crumble (on Basic Apple or Other Fruit Crips recipe page).
 Another alternative (as suggested by Edward Espe Brown in his 25th Anniversary edition of the Tassajara Bread Book), is to use granola or muesli for the topping.
 If you want gluten-free or grain free (as for a Paleo-diet), try my Almond Meal & Pecan Topping (which I have tested favorably in an apple crisp).

 - Tassajara Bread Book by Edward Epse Brown (see Beloved Cookbooks for more about this cookbook)